nonchalanty/red-algae/commands/useful-commands-and-steps.md

 ```

 ------------------------------------------------------------------------------------------
-## Stesp to copy meiks transcriptome **annotations** across to ec2 instance and REDO the adding of transcriptome reference sequence as a new ref seq to the app + adding all annotation files
+## Steps to copy meiks transcriptome **annotations** across to ec2 instance and REDO the adding of transcriptome reference sequence as a new ref seq to the app + adding all annotation files

 first mkdirs:
 ```